omarawd7/GSoC-24-TOSCA-LSP-Report/README.md

 ## Future Work

 - Add Go To definition feature to the LSP for the types and derived_from values.
-- Complete the validation for the rest of the TOSCA file.
+- Complete the validation for the rest of the TOSCA file keynames.
+- Add auto-completion for more contexts in tosca files like auto-completing the requirement definition node and capability.
-- Importing from other directories or reposatories.
+- Importing from other directories or reposatories into the oppened tosca file.

 ## Technologies and Tools